This guide is intended for users with varying levels of knowledge and experience of the Domotz Pro system:

 If an Agent connection is lost, this can be for two reasons:

-This section offers some background on how Domotz populates the Network Health Analysis --> Downtime tab versus how Domotz triggers the “Agent Connection Lost” alert.
+This section offers some background on how Domotz populates the Network Performance --> Downtime tab versus how Domotz triggers the “Agent Connection Lost” alert.

 The two features (Downtime tab and Agent Connection Lost alert) are similar in idea, but technically speaking they have been implemented in a very different way.
 This is important, because it is a good way to guarantee that both are working correctly, or to identify if there is a misalignment in one of the two mechanisms.